Senegal - Country Commercial Guide

 Air: Transportation: Dakar’s Blaise Diagne International Airport (DSS) is Senegal’s main airport.
 28 airlines are operating out of Blaise Diagne.
 Dakar is linked to numerous African cities by air, and daily flights go to Europe.
 Delta Airlines and Air Senegal fly nonstop from New York to Dakar.

 Port: Dakar has one of the largest deep-water seaports along the West African coast.
-Its deep-draft structure and 640foot-wide access channel allows round-the-clock access to the port.
+Its deep-draft structure and 640-foot-wide access channel allows round-the-clock access to the port.
 Current infrastructure includes tanker vessel loading and unloading terminals, a container terminal with a storage capacity of 3000 20-foot-equivalent units, a cereals and fishing port, a dedicated phosphate terminal, and a privately-run ship repair facility.
 Senegal Minergy Port (SMP) was awarded a 35-year concession for the design, build, operation, and ownership of a multicommodity dry and liquid bulk port in Bargny-Sendou, Senegal.
 The facility will be a deep-water port that will be able to handle petroleum products as well as dry bulk volume and will relieve pressure from downtown Dakar’s port.

-Additionally, a new port concession at Ndayane was granted to Dubai Ports World, who also manages Dakar’s container terminal.
+Additionally, a new port concession at Ndyane was granted to Dubai Ports World, who also manages Dakar’s container terminal.
 The port’s location at the extreme western point of Africa, at the crossroad of the major sea-lanes linking Europe to South America, makes it a natural port of call for shipping companies.
 Multiple shipping companies sail to Dakar from U.S. ports, usually by transshipment from Europe.
-The main direct call U.S/West Africa carriers are Wilhelmsen Lines, Torm Line, America Africa Delmas Line, and Atlantic Container Lines.
+The main direct call U.S./West Africa carriers are Wilhelmsen Lines, Torm Line, America Africa Delmas Line, and Atlantic Container Lines.
 In addition, Maersk Line offers weekly sailings from the United States to Dakar with transshipment in Algeciras in southern Spain.
 Grimaldi offers bi-monthly sailings from the United States direct to Dakar.
 Transit time from Houston, New Orleans, and Miami is 34, 36, and 40 days, respectively.
 Total freight traffic averages 10 million metric tons.

 Ground Transportation: Black-yellow taxis are cheap, numerous, and available everywhere in Dakar.
 It is customary to negotiate the fare since most meters installed in the taxis are broken or missing.
 For travel outside Dakar, public transportation is available but often unreliable and uncomfortable.
 Unlike Cote d’Ivoire and Ghana, Senegal has yet to open its market for Uber-type ride sharing solutions.